canalplus/rx-player/doc/Getting_Started/MultiThreading.md

 The `addFeatures` call and the `attachWorker` call may be performed in any order and at any point in time, even after some contents have already been loaded.
-This can for example allow dynamic importing of the `MULTI_THREAD` feature after some contents have already been played on the main thread
+This can for example allow dynamic importing of the `MULTI_THREAD` feature after some contents have already been played on the main thread.

+_However note that a new `loadVideo` call needs to be done again before relying on multithreaded mode (a content already loaded won't switch to multithread mode in the middle of playback)._

 ## Limitations